astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 moment in time.
 This is sometimes represented as a finger snap or a lightning flash, although in reality neither of those actions are infinitesimal in extent.
-An infinitesimal chunk of space and time is called an "event".
+An infinitesimal chunk of space and time is called an "**event**".
 The total collection of all events is considered to be "reality".

 If reality is the collection of all events that happen throughout space and time, the question that concerns us in this course on